 The two most common causes of acquired cerebral palsy are:

-The team at Spector Injury & Accident Lawyers represents families whose children suffer from preventable injuries or ailments that lead to the development of acquired cerebral palsy.
+The team at Spector Law Group represents families whose children suffer from preventable injuries or ailments that lead to the development of acquired cerebral palsy.
 Baltimore parents and children should seek full and fair compensation when someone’s wrongful, dangerous decisions or actions lead to the development of a costly, debilitating disorder.
 Contact us to learn how we can help if your child has developed acquired cerebral palsy from a preventable accident or condition.

 Families with a child afflicted with cerebral palsy face potentially significant financial burdens.
 According to the U.S. Centers for Disease Control and Prevention (CDC), the lifetime costs associated with caring for and living with cerebral palsy run well over $1 million.
 Those expenses arise from the wide range of needs that apply specifically to individuals with cerebral palsy, and to the limitations the disorder may impose on that person and the person’s family.